 For Seniors: Search the Web Using Google

-Click a link to go to that web page.
+In the search results that appear, you can click a link to go to that web page.

 If you don’t see the link that you need, click and drag the scroll bar to view more results.

 Click the cog-shaped Options button near the top-right corner of the Google search screen.

 Click Advanced Search to change Search parameters.

 In the resulting Advanced Search page, modify the following parameters: